Never Read a Bible Verse

 Russell, Walt Playing with Fire: How the Bible Ignites Change in Your Soul.
 Colorado Springs: NavPress, 2000.

-Koukl, Gregory "The Perils of Prooftexting" Solid Ground, Sept-Oct 1999.
+Koukl, Gregory "The Perils of Prooftexting and How to Avoid Them" Solid Ground, Sept-Oct 1999.

 Sire, James Scripture Twisting.
 Downers Grove: InterVarsity Press, 1980.